-Customer Usage Information Authorization

-for PJM Load Response Programs ("Authorization")
+Customer Usage Information Authorization for PJM Load Response Programs ("Authorization")

-, the end-use customer, ("Customer") hereby authorizes , and , its electric distribution company(ies) ("EDCs"), to release its electric usage information, including hourly or sub-hourly usage history (kWh/kW), EDC loss factors, and peak load contribution assignments for the current delivery year and the upcoming delivery year, if known, to , the curtail service provider ("CSP"), which has been or may be retained by Customer to act on its behalf in the PJM Load Response Programs.
+, the end-use customer, ("Customer") hereby authorizes

+, and, its electric distribution company(ies) ("EDCs"), to release its electric usage information, including hourly or sub-hourly usage history (kWh/kW), EDC loss factors, and peak load contribution assignments for the current delivery year and the upcoming delivery year, if known, to, the curtail service provider ("CSP"), which has been or may be retained by Customer to act on its behalf in the PJM Load Response Programs.
 Customer's EDCs and end-use sites are identified on Attachment A-1 and A-2 hereto, which are incorporated herein by reference.

 1. Customer's contact information for purposes of its participation in the PJM Load Response Programs is as follows:

 Customer Name:

 Contact Person:

 Mailing Address:

 City State Zip Code

 Telephone Number:

 Fax Number:

 Contact Person's Email Address:

 2. Customer hereby advises CSP that it deems the information obtained pursuant to this Authorization to be confidential and therefore requests that such information not be divulged to any third party, except as required to participate in the PJM Load Response Programs.

 3. This Authorization shall terminate as follows (mark ONE of the options below):

 This Authorization shall be perpetual and shall not terminate unless written notice is provided to CSP at least days in advance.

-This Authorization shall automatically terminate on , with no further notice to CSP being required.
+This Authorization shall automatically term further notice to CSP being required. inate on , with no

-4. I understand that termination of this Authorization will not affect any action that CSP took in reliance on this Authorization before it automatically terminated or before CSP received Customer's written notice of termination.
+I understand that termination of this Authoriza n reliance on this Authorization before it automa Customer's written notice of termination.

-5. The undersigned affirms that he/she has authority to execute this Authorization on behalf of Customer.
+5. The undersigned affirms that he/she has auth Customer. ority to execute this Authorization o n behalf of

-IN WITNESS WHEREOF, Customer executes this Authorization to be effective as of the date written below.
+IN WITNESS WHEREOF, Customer executes the written below. nis Authorization to be effective as o of the date

 Customer:

+Ву:

 Print Name

 Title

 Signature

 Date

 ATTACHMENT A-1

-LIST OF SITES FOR WHICH EDC, , HAS AUTHORIZATION TO PROVIDE ELECTRIC USAGE INFORMATION TO CSP
+LIST OF SITES FOR WHICH EDC, AUTHORIZATION TO PROVIDE ELECTRIC US SAGE INFORMATION TO CSP AS

 Account Number(s):

+Service Address:

 Account Number(s):

+Service Address:

 Account Number(s):

+TOOGAITE MAINDON (3).

+Service Address: Account Number(s): Service Address: